 - In the 21stCentury, there is no place for a “club of men” ruling the world.
 Movements are occurring globally which are changing the world at an accelerating pace.
 Men have conspired for centuries to deny women’s rights for a range of philosophical and theological reasons which now stand “naked”.
 Surely that time is over?
 For the Church to survive the 21stCentury, it must initiate profound and symbolic changes.

-- The system of ordained clergy as we know it as we know it needs to be deconstructed.
+- The system of ordained clergy as we know it needs to be deconstructed.
 The notion of a “God-ordained” position with special “powers” is a concept from another time.

 - Leaders must be elected/ discerned from the community.

 - The ‘blind’ faith model with an infallibility dimension is a long way from credible.
-It has been superceded by a successful education system.
+It has been subverted by a successful education system where adult Catholics can think for themselves.
 People now don’t need the Church and/ or male priests to be the font of all knowledge in a community!

-- The notion of going to Father to get advice (or permission) is historical nonsense
+- The notion of going to The Church (Father) to get advice (or permission) is historical nonsense.

 - There may be a place for ordained ministers?
 Questionable?
 If there is –only by election – men and women?
 Then some education – seven years in seminary (in a community of men is at best unhealthy at worst “crippling” at every level).
 Look at the results of the system.
 All sacraments can be administered by the community leaders